Buying a Centennial Home? Your Financing Strategy Matters More Than Your Offer Price.

 3.5% down · 580+ credit

 3.5% down with 580+ credit.
 More flexible DTI limits (up to 50%).
-Ideal for first-time Centennial buyers who want to get in with minimal cash.
+Ideal for first-time Centennial buyers in Chapparal, Foxridge, and The Broadway.
+Mortgage insurance required but can be refinanced off later.

 🎖️